 An online course does not have scheduled on campus class meetings.
 It is an integrated learning program entirely accessed via a computer with an internet connection, except for proctored exams, if required.
-Southeastern Community College uses MOODLE as its course management system.
+Southeastern Community College uses RAMS ONLINE as its course management system.

 A blended (hybrid) course is taught partly in the classroom and partly online.
 Blended courses allow the student to benefit from both methods of teaching: online and face-to-face.
 Students will be required to attend a certain number of on-campus class meetings.
 In addition, some of the required meetings will be held online.
 The online portion of the class allows students to attend “”virtual”” classrooms via the Internet.

 What is NCIH? – The North Carolina Information Highway (NCIH) is an interactive, two-way video network that connects universities, colleges, secondary schools, medical centers, and other agencies throughout the state.
 Southeastern Community College is a participant on the NCIH with a state-of-the-art video classroom.